masket-bask/zilliqa-open-challenge/README.md

 # Zilliverse spheres

 Zilliverse spheres is a collection of 150 procedurally generated planets that will eventually be minted as NFTs.
 These code generated planets represents the world outsede of our solar system.
+And each of them are different fron each other, in inclusion to that every planet has there unique name as well.
+These names are randomly generated from a combination of 26 aplhabets and numbers from 0-9.

 ### A couple examples: